srr-sicteam/moodle-mod_groupselect/README.md

 * Full compatibility with basic Moodle groups: groups may be created by other means if needed, supports group assignment submissions etc.

-Thanks to Roger Barras, Pirkka Pyykkönen, Petr Skoda, Helen Foster, Daniel Neis Araujo and other contributors, on whose earlier work this plugin is based on.
+Thanks to Roger Barras, Pirkka Pyykkönen, Petr Skoda, Helen Foster, Daniel Neis Araujo, Luca Bösch, and other contributors, on whose earlier work this plugin is based on.

 Project page: